luis-olmedo-me/vscode-env-viewer/README.md

 &nbsp;

-> :information_source: **Env Value tags also has types that can be specified.** If you do not specify "select" is the default type.
+**Env Value tags also has types that can be specified.** If you do not specify "select" is the default type.

+&nbsp;

 #### **Boolean**: